vistasunil/CT_DevOps_WS_Module2/Git_Runbook.md

 ![image](https://user-images.githubusercontent.com/37858762/236856113-d091db23-31cd-4fc4-9795-3a8d474d1789.png)

-G) Add and Commit the changes to the repo
+g) Add and Commit the changes to the repo

 ### _Solution:_